 We have just released a new feature as of April 2022: The ability to view data by community.
 For our purposes, a community is typically a chapter of CURE100 or a licensee of the Carbon Tracker and all communities are listed in the table below.
-Simply choose a community that best fits you and click on the corresponding launch button in the right hand column.
+Simply choose a community that best fits you and click on the launch button.
 For communities with at least 10 respondents, the app will display in the “Community Dashboard” tab average and statistical data by community to help compare and understand results.

 REGGIE (Regional Greenhouse Gas Inventory Estimator) is part of CURE100’s Carbon Tracker software suite.
 Use of the software is free to all, and does not require a userid or profile.
 REGGIE is also available as a tab in the Carbon Tracker.
 REGGIE provides a community-wide Greenhouse Gas (GHG) inventory for any zip code or combination of zip codes in the U.S. Many Towns, Districts, Villages and Counties would benefit from knowing their Greenhouse Gas (GHG) inventory.
 We call this a “baseline” inventory because it is the starting point for community-wide carbon literacy and decarbonization efforts.
 By knowing a baseline inventory, you can use REGGIE to understand which emissions are the “heavy hitters” and create a quantified decarbonization plan.
 See this fact sheet to learn more about REGGIE, how to use it and what’s in the report it produces.